djinilabs/timeclout/docs/README.md

-# TT3 Technical Documentation
+# TimeClout Technical Documentation

-Welcome to the comprehensive technical documentation for TT3 (Team Time Table), an AI-powered team scheduling and workforce management platform.
+Welcome to the comprehensive technical documentation for TimeClout, an AI-powered team scheduling and workforce management platform.

 ## 📚 Documentation Structure